 \section{Application to Systematic codes and Connection to Combinatorial Designs}

-In this section, we apply the results from the previous section to systems where the generator matrix \( \boldsymbol{G} \) is systematic, so that each object has a recovery set of size~1.
-We then propose a sufficient condition under which the upper bound on the maximal achievable demand is attained, and demonstrate that this condition holds for several classes of systematic codes—recovering known results and establishing new ones.
+In this section, we apply the results of the previous section to systems where the generator matrix \( \boldsymbol{G} \) is systematic, so that each object has a recovery set of size~1.
+We then propose a sufficient condition under which the upper bound on the maximal achievable rate is attained, and demonstrate that this condition holds for several classes of systematic codes, recovering known results and establishing new ones.